-During the fourth year, residents begin to perform advanced inpatient and operative duties and rotate as senior resident on the KUMC Blue Team.
-The PGY-4 resident increasingly performs major outpatient surgical procedures; such as endoscopic sinus surgery, facial plastic surgery, phonosurgery and tympanomastoidectomies; and major head and neck oncologic and reconstructive procedures.
+During the fourth year, residents begin to perform advanced inpatient and operative duties and rotate as senior resident on the KUMC Blue and Red Teams.
+The PGY-4 residents also rotate at Truman Medical Center.
+PGY-4 residents increasingly perform major outpatient surgical procedures such as endoscopic sinus surgery, facial plastic surgery, phonosurgery, tympanomastoidectomies, and major head and neck oncologic/reconstructive procedures.

 Most of the training during this year is in the operating room.
-However, the PGY-4 resident continues to spend one day a week in clinic to maximize the longitudinal exposure to OTOHNS outpatient subspecialties and pre- and post-operative care.
-Residents also begin rotating at St. Luke's Medical Center, allowing them to gain experience at a multi-specialty private hospital.
+However, the PGY-4 resident continues to spend at least one day a week in clinic to maximize the longitudinal exposure to OTOHNS outpatient subspecialties and pre- and post-operative care.

-PGY-4 residents begin to assume a greater role teaching, especially of the junior residents and rotating medical students.
-Residents also assume more administrative responsibility when the chief resident is occupied, as well as adopting a leadership role in the inpatient and ER consultation service.
+PGY-4 residents begin to assume a greater role teaching the junior residents and rotating medical students.
+Residents also assume more administrative responsibility and a greater leadership role in the inpatient and ER consultation services.

-Residents also spend one month on the Research-Clinical Competency-Radiation Oncology rotation, which allows residents to further their PGY-3 research, as well as complete the required Practice-Based Improvement Project.
-A faculty mentor and the departmental Resident Research Committee oversee this project, which involves identifying an existing problem in OTOHNS patient care and implementing a solution.
-In the Radiation Oncology Department, residents learn principles of treatment.
+Residents also spend one month on the Research/Clinical Competency rotation.
+This allows residents to further their PGY-3 research as well as to complete their required Practice-Based Improvement Project (PBLI).
+The departmental Resident Research Committee and Residency Program Director oversee their PBLI projects, which involves identifying an existing problem in OTOHNS patient care and implementing a solution.